-In my opinion, the Market Value of the property as inspected may be fairly stated at £220,000 (TWO HUNDRED AND TWENTY THOUSAND POUNDS).
+In my opinion the market value of the property as inspected would be fairly stated at £150,000 (ONE HUNDRED AND FIFTY THOUSAND POUNDS).

 Following buoyant market conditions over a prolonged period through the Covid 19 pandemic, there are now indications of a return to a more balanced level of supply and demand.